 Grades 1 to 8 - Science and Technology

-This program provides students with the opportunity to sample different branches of science: ecology, robotics, and earth sciences.
+This program provides students with the opportunity to sample different branches of science: chemistry, physics, ecology, robotics, and earth sciences.
 Students use the scientific experimentation and engineering design processes to conduct investigations.
-Do a creek study on Schneider Creek, code easy-to-use robots, and uncover real fossil fish!
+Test the pH of water versus vinegar, learn how fluids move using a Schlieren table, code easy-to-use robots, and uncover real fossil fish!

 Understanding Life Systems, Structures and Mechanisms, Earth and Space Systems